Introduction

 Conclusion

 We have seen in detail two objectives of lighting out of six.
 Therefore my list of lighting principles is clearly incomplete.
 But I have put the ones I use the most in production.
-The four remaining lighting objectives will be described in the next version.
+The four remaining lighting objectives will be described in the next version of this book.

 Lighting principles are cultural.
 And they are a very important part of the job.
 So do not hesitate to ask during an interview what is the lighting process of the department.
 It may help you when it comes to take a decision.